element-hq/element-desktop/README.md

 # Element Desktop

 Element Desktop is a Matrix client for desktop platforms with Element Web at its core.
+You can directly run and manage the source code in this repository, available dual-licensed under an AGPL or GPL.

 # First Steps